 She’s an impressive rapper for sure, and she’s really capturing the spirit of UK rap so far.
 And her career looks like it’s on an upward motion so far – she’s done her obligatory Voice of The Streets freestyle, and she’s linked up with all the right people.

-a collab with UK rap talent CS is under the bag, and there’s rumblings of link ups with the classic factory that is Fraser T. Smith.
+A collab with UK rap talent CS is under the bag, and there are rumblings of link-ups with the classic factory that is Fraser T. Smith.

 Shaybo is my personal favourite out of the list.
 Teezandos may be the young prodigy, and Lavida more of a lyricist, but South East’s Shaybo has all of this and more – pure personality.
 Her songs and freestyles are exciting cause her attitude and energy are just too infectious.